VidHal: Benchmarking Temporal Hallucinations in Vision LLMs: Conclusion

 \section{Conclusion}

-In this work, we introduce the \textsc{VidHal} benchmark to address gaps in the video-based hallucination evaluation of VLLMs. \textsc{VidHal} features video instances spanning five temporal aspects.
+\textbf{Summary.} In this work, we introduce the \textsc{VidHal} benchmark to address gaps in the video-based hallucination evaluation of VLLMs. \textsc{VidHal} features video instances spanning five temporal aspects.
 Additionally, we propose a novel caption ordering evaluation task to probe the fine-grained video understanding capabilities of VLLMs.
-We conduct extensive experiments on \textsc{VidHal} through the evaluation of eleven VLLMs, exposing their limitations in unexpected hallucination generation.
-Our empirical results shed light on several promising directions for future work: \eg, fine-tuning models with human feedback to reduce undesired regurgitation responses, and countering single-frame priors for improving temporal reasoning.
-These advancements, on the other hand, will mitigate the hallucination problem in video-based VLLMs, thereby improving their robustness for real-world video understanding applications.
+We conduct extensive experiments on \textsc{VidHal} through the evaluation of twenty-three VLLMs, exposing their limitations in unexpected hallucination generation.
+Our empirical results shed light on several promising directions for future work: \eg, incorporating a broader range of temporal features during pretraining and mitigating single-frame priors to enhance temporal reasoning.
+These advancements will help to address the hallucination problem in video-based VLLMs, enhancing their robustness for real-world video understanding applications.